The Ricky Gervais Show: Series two

-It was announced on Gervais's blog that the first episode of the new series, The Ricky Gervais Guide to...
-Society, was recorded on 6 September 2009; it was released on 3 November 2009.
+The first episode of the new series, The Ricky Gervais Guide to...
+Society, was recorded on 6 September 2009, and released on 3 November 2009.
 The second audiobook of the new series, The Ricky Gervais Guide to...
 Law and Order, was released on 1 December 2009.
 A third audiobook, entitled The Ricky Gervais Guide to...
 The Future, was released on 29 December 2009.
 A fourth audiobook, entitled The Ricky Gervais Guide to...
 The Human Body was released on 26 January 2010.
 The fifth and final audiobook of the second season, entitled The Ricky Gervais Guide to...
 The Earth was released on 23 February 2010.

 On 12 June 2010 The Ricky Gervais Guide to...
 The World Cup released.
 This was followed later that year by a podcast entitled "A day in the Life of Karl Pilkington" following a format more associated with the Ricky Gervais Show podcasts.

 The Ricky Gervais Guide to...
 Comic Relief was released as a free podcast on 6 March 2011 in aid of Red Nose Day (18 March 2011).